Ron Gaboury, CEO

 As CEO of Yorktel, Caregility’s predecessor company, Ron helped establish the firm’s leading position in the videoconferencing market.
 Under Ron’s leadership, Yorktel began developing a completely new video communications platform created for the healthcare industry, spanning both software and purpose-built point-of-care devices, all designed specifically for the unique requirements of patient care.

-Building on this success, in 2019, Caregility was formed to further advance the development of the UHE platform and product line.
+Building on this success, in 2019, Caregility was formed to further advance the development of the Caregility CloudTM platform and product line.
 Ron remains CEO of both Yorktel and Caregility.

 In this capacity, Ron provides strategic guidance and is responsible for acquisitions, investments and overall business expansion.